1. Light microscope parts

 Eyepieces.
 They are the lenses that form the final image projected on our retina (Figure 1).
 All current light microscopes bear two eyepieces.
 Therefore, they are called binoculars.
 The first microscopes were monocular, that is, they only had one ocular.
 Nowadays, both eyepieces and objectives are composed of several lenses.
 At least, one of the eyepieces can be regulated to get closer or away from the objective, and be adapted to the diopters of the observer.
 The two eyepieces can be separated from each other to match the distance between of the eyes of the observer.

 Objective lenses.
-They are one on the most important part of the microscopy because they are the first lenses that gather the light passing through the tissue.
-Current microscopes have a nose-piece with several objectives, each of one with a different magnification power.
-The more frequent magnifications are: 4X, 10X, 20X, 40X and 100X (Figure 3).
+They are one of the most important part of the microscope because they are the first lenses that gather the light that passed through the tissue.
+Current microscopes have a nose-piece with several objectives, each with a different magnification power.
+The more frequent magnifications are: 4x, 10x, 20x, 40x and 100x.
 By rotating the nose-piece, the objective can be selected and therefore a particular magnification for studying the tissue.
 Besides magnification, objectives have other features to improve the quality of the image.
-They can be achromatic, apochromatic, contain fluorite, flat field feature to prevent peripheral curvatures, interference contrast to increase border contrast, etcetera.
+They can be achromatic, apochromatic, contain fluorite, flat field feature to prevent peripheral curvatures, or do interference contrast to increase border contrast.

-When 100X objective is used, a small drop of a specific type of oil, called immersion oil, is placed between the objective and the coverslip (or the sample).
+When the 100x objective is used, a small drop of a specific type of oil, called immersion oil, is placed between the objective and the coverslip (or the sample).
 Visible light refraction is high in the air and results in image alterations when observing at high magnifications.
-Immersion oil minimizes the light refraction rendering sharp images.
+Immersion oil minimizes the light refraction, rendering sharp images (Figure 2).

 The stage is the platform where the slide with the sample is placed.
-It has a device to hold the slide and another to move the slide manually in the X and Y axis.
+It has a device to hold the slide and another to move the slide manually and horizontally.